Vivendi CEO quits, opening door to strategy shift

 Another source familiar with the matter said Levy had been fighting to keep the group together.
 "As soon as you believed that Vivendi would even do one thing, even the smallest one like selling one asset, then he cannot be the one doing that," the second source said.

-Vivendi has mature telecoms businesses in France and Morocco generating nearly 60 percent of operating profits, while growth is coming from Brazilian telecom GVT and video games maker Activision Blizzard (ATVI.O), plus smaller pay-TV and music units.
+Vivendi has mature telecoms businesses in France and Morocco generating nearly 60 percent of operating profits, while growth is coming from Brazilian telecom GVT and video games maker Activision Blizzard, plus smaller pay-TV and music units.

 Vivendi's telecom, video games, music and pay-TV businesses are seen as having little in common.